 - The Devil's Carnival implies and The Devil's Carnival: Alleluia! outright depicts their version of God as being petty, lustful, and wrathful, and with Heaven as his seemingly-cheerful personal dictatorship.
 He even sings about causing one of the worst dust storms in U.S. history.
 The Devil and his Carnival are only little better...maybe.

 - Played with in The LEGO Movie: "The Man Upstairs", who is revered as a god among the Master Builders, is actually the father of Finn, the child who played with his dad's Legos against his constant instructions to leave them be so he can keep all of his Lego sets seperate.
 In the story that Finn weaves, he bases the villain Lord Business on his father.
 Thankfully, "The Man Upstairs", and by extension Lord Business, has a change of heart and decides to let Finn build whatever he likes with his Legos.

 - The Rapture: Sharon comes to believe this.
-The film indicates otherwise though, since not only believers but atheists get a chance to enter heaven if they simply accept God.
+The film explores this question, since not only believers but atheists get a chance to enter heaven but only if they accept God.
 Sharon is only left out by her own choice.

 - The rather demented twist ending to Urge reveals that the "designer drug" that is causing everyone to go insane and kill each other and themselves was created and distributed by God... played by Pierce Brosnan.